mochienya/webnya/src/lib/blogs/autopgp.md

 I only really disovered this when I later tried using one of the pre-compiled executables when logging in on windows, which is when I saw that the program returns a fairly cryptic error about your drive not being found.

-After a bit of testing i found out that the clipboard package that I found did not work well with the Bun compilation.
+After a bit of testing i found out that the clipboard package that I found did not work with the Bun compilation.

 At this point I decided to try rewriting the program in Rust, which ended up with me being confused as to why people like it so much.